Posted by: Northwest Eye in General on September 6, 2025

 - Refreshing Prescriptions: Eye examinations can confirm that you have the correct prescription for glasses or contact lenses.
 This can help alleviate some symptoms related to lens opacities, making your daily life a bit easier.

-Comprehensive eye exams at Northwest Eye can also detect other eye issues, such as glaucoma or macular degeneration, which may require additional treatment.
+Comprehensive eye exams at Northwest Eye can also detect other conditions, such as glaucoma or macular degeneration, which may require additional treatment.
 If you’re considering vision correction options, services like LASIK may also be discussed.

 We encourage you to talk with your eye care provider about your individual needs to establish a personalized schedule for your examinations.
 For many, an annual visit may suffice, while others might need more frequent assessments based on their specific circumstances.
 By staying proactive about your eye health and utilizing the comprehensive services offered at Northwest Eye—including cataract care, LASIK, and glaucoma management—you can ensure you receive the best possible care and outcomes.
 Remember, we are here to help you through this process.